 Impact

-ImageMagick allows a crafted MSL image to trigger a heap-use-after-free during decoding.
-The resulting memory corruption can cause the ImageMagick process to crash or, if the memory is used maliciously, permit arbitrary code execution.
+ImageMagick allows a crafted Multi-Stop Language (MSL) image to trigger a heap-use-after-free during decoding.
+The resulting memory corruption can cause the ImageMagick process to crash or, if the memory is exploited maliciously, permit arbitrary code execution.
 This flaw arises from improper handling of memory after an object has been freed.

 Affected Systems

 ImageMagick versions older than 7.1.2.23 and 6.9.13-48 are affected.
-The vulnerability is present in the ImageMagick family of products across all operating systems where the vulnerable code is compiled.
+The vulnerability exists in the ImageMagick family of products where the vulnerable code is compiled.

 Risk and Exploitability